-There are still a number of lawsuits filed against the Bank by other clients that are also related to derivative contracts, questioning the validity and regularity of their celebration.
+There are still a number of lawsuits filed against the Bank by other customers that are also related to derivative contracts, questioning the validity and regularity of their celebration.

-In April 2017, the sum of such cases attains a global amount of about Euros 17 million and an at risk value for the Bank of circa Euros 11 million.
+In April 2017, the sum of such cases attains an overall amount of about Euros 17 million and an at risk value for the Bank of circa Euros 11 million.

-It is the conviction of the Board of Directors of the Bank that the provisions constituted in the accompanying financial statements (Note 23) are sufficient to cover any unfavourable outcome of the aforementioned lawsuits, which have been steadily declining, both in number of lawsuits in progress and in amounts at risk.
+It is the conviction of the Board of Directors of the Bank that the provisions constituted in the accompanying financial statements (Note 26) are sufficient to cover any unfavourable outcome of the aforementioned lawsuits, which have been steadily declining, both in the number of on-going lawsuits and in the amounts at risk.